-We take all major credit cards ( We no longer accept Discover due to the long processing times), debit cards or cash.
+We take most major credit cards ( We no longer accept Discover due to the long processing times), debit cards or cash.
 A credit card must be used to secure your reservation, however we do not debit or charge your credit card until you physically arrive on property

 Are based on double occupancy - a 2 night minimum is typically required for holiday or special event weekends but we occassionaly waive a minimum night stay requirement based on availability.
-Our rooms have queens size beds, all have fireplaces & 2 person jacuzzi's.
+Our rooms have both king and queens size beds, all have fireplaces & 2 person jacuzzi's.
 See cottage descriptions for other amenities included.
 We also have a small cot could be used for additional person or child at $25 per night to include the additional breakfast.
 Contact us about family lodging or family retreat holiday discounts for entire property bookings.
-Midweek discount specials are available Tuesday – Thursday and we offer an everyday 15% discount for Active Military and Veterans.
+Midweek discount specials are available Tuesday – Thursday in the off season and we offer an everyday 15% discount for Active Military and US War Veterans.

-A 50% cottage deposit will be charged to your credit card account at the time of the reservation for multiple cottage bookings.
+A 50% cottage deposit will be charged to your credit card account at the time of the reservation for full site bookings.
 If cancelled within 72 hours of arrival, deposit is not refundable.
-For entire facility booking of all 5 cottages, cancellation must be 10 days prior to arrival or deposit will be forfeited.
+For entire facility booking of all 5 cottages, cancellation must be at least 10 days prior to arrival or deposit will be forfeited.

 3:00 p.m. or after; please advise if very late night arrival is required.
 Keys will be placed at cottage doors for arrivals after 9 pm